 Statements of competence

-Each NOS contains an agreed set of knowledge, understanding and performance criteria that must be met before someone can be deemed competent.
+Each NOS contains an agreed set of knowledge and understanding and performance criteria that must be met before someone can be deemed competent.
 They describe the minimum standard to which an individual is expected to work in a given occupation.

-Skills for Justice is currently undertaking the following project during 2025-2026:
+Skills for Justice has completed the following project during 2025-2026:

 • A review of the Advice and Guidance NOS

-This project is governed by a UK-wide Steering Group which provides sector specific advice and guidance on the content of the NOS.
+This project was governed by a UK-wide Steering Group which provided sector specific advice and guidance on the content of the NOS.
+A consultation was also held in late 2025 to gather wider views from across the sector.
+Feedback from the steering group and consultation informed the development of these revised NOS.

 If you have any immediate questions, please complete the form below.